imnexerio/EyerisAndroid/README.md

 ## Contributing

 We welcome contributions from the community, whether it's through bug reports, feature requests, or pull requests.
-For more information on how to contribute, please refer to the CONTRIBUTING.md file.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file(https://sites.google.com/view/imnexerio-eyeris/home) for details.

 ## Acknowledgments